Risk Dimensions and Data Sources

 - Assessment of an employee’s occupational environment and adapting to their physiological and psychological capabilities.

-Data Source: ILOSTAT , 2024 (link to fatal and link to non-fatal occupational injuries datasets), Non-fatal and fatal occupational injuries per 100 000 workers by economic activity.
+ILOSTAT , 2024 (link to fatal and link to non-fatal occupational injuries datasets), Non-fatal and fatal occupational injuries per 100 000 workers by economic activity.

-Notes on the dataset: The dataset covers over 120 countries, but reporting quality and frequency vary significantly, and countries may differ in the sources used to compile occupational injury data (surveys, administrative reports, registers).
+The dataset covers over 120 countries, but reporting quality and frequency vary significantly, and countries may differ in the sources used to compile occupational injury data (surveys, administrative reports, registers).
 Because the data reflect all economic activities, availability of agricultural-sector–specific injury data may be limited for some countries.

 3.9.
 Discrimination

-Risk Definition: Discrimination refers to the unjust or prejudicial treatment of individuals or groups based on characteristics such as gender, ethnicity, religion, socio-economic status, national origin, sexual orientation, or disability.
+Discrimination refers to the unjust or prejudicial treatment of individuals or groups based on characteristics such as gender, ethnicity, religion, socio-economic status, national origin, sexual orientation, or disability.
 High levels of discrimination can affect access to justice, employment, public services, and basic rights, increasing social and labour-related risks within supply chains.

-Data Source: World Justice Project – Rule of Law Index, 2024 (link to dataset).
+World Justice Project – Rule of Law Index, 2024 (link to dataset).
 Factors 4.1 (Equal treatment and absence of discrimination) and 7.2 (Civil Justice free of discrimination).

-- Factor 4.1 – Equal treatment and absence of discrimination, assessing whether individuals are free from discrimination in public services, employment, legal proceedings, and justice systems.
+Factor 4.1 – Equal treatment and absence of discrimination, assessing whether individuals are free from discrimination in public services, employment, legal proceedings, and justice systems

-- Factor 7.2 – Civil justice is free of discrimination, assessing whether the civil justice system operates without discriminatory practices.
+Factor 7.2 – Civil justice is free of discrimination, assessing whether the civil justice system operates without discriminatory practices

-Notes on the dataset: Because WJP scores improve as discrimination decreases, normalisation must invert the scale so the risk scores correctly reflects higher discrimination = higher risk.
+Because WJP scores improve as discrimination decreases, normalisation must invert the scale so the risk scores correctly reflects higher discrimination = higher risk.
 The WJP Rule of Law index evaluates across different dimensions, measuring indicators like corruption, fundamental rights and order & security.
 For the discrimination indicator we have chosen to only include factors 4.1 and 7.2 because they directly measure discrimination.

 3.10.
 Indigenous & Community Land Rights

-Risk Definition: Indigenous and community land rights refer to the legal recognition, protection, and security of tenure for Indigenous Peoples and local communities over their traditional lands.
+Indigenous and community land rights refer to the legal recognition, protection, and security of tenure for Indigenous Peoples and local communities over their traditional lands.
 Weak legal protections can increase the risk of land dispossession, conflict, inequitable resource use, and violations of human rights.

-Data Source: LandMark, 2025 (link to the dataset) Indicators of the Legal Security of Indigenous and Community Lands – Indigenous Peoples.
+LandMark, 2025 (link to the dataset) Indicators of the Legal Security of Indigenous and Community Lands – Indigenous Peoples.

-Description of the data: The LandMark dataset evaluates national legal frameworks using ten indicators that assess the extent to which Indigenous and community land rights are recognised and protected in national laws.
-These indicators cover areas such as documentation of rights, due process protections, recognition of community governance systems, and rights related to land use and consent.
-The average score across the ten indicators is used for each country.
-Scores reflect legal provisions only, they do not measure enforcement or real-world implementation
+The LandMark dataset evaluates national legal frameworks using ten indicators that assess the extent to which Indigenous and community land rights are recognised and protected in national laws.
+These indicators cover areas such as documentation of rights, due process protections, recognition of community governance systems, and rights related to land use and free, prior, and informed consent (FPIC).

-Notes on the dataset: Coverage varies by country because LandMark reports the legal situation based on the year in which national laws were enacted or last updated.
+Coverage varies by country because LandMark reports the legal situation based on the year in which national laws were enacted or last updated.
 As a result, reference years are not uniform across all countries, and some countries may still rely on older legal information in the 2025 release.